up1/course-javascript/README.md

-# Course Javascript
+# Course Basic of Javascript Development

-* Day 1 :: Basic of React
+* Day 1 :: Basic of ReactJS
 * Day 2 :: Basic of Angular

 ## Resources